awez/amirrajan.github.com/recruiters/index.md

 Please keep these things in mind before sending me future employment opportunities:

+- Talk to me about Clojure/ClojureScript and NodeJS/React positions.
 - I don't have any interest in salary positions.
 - I'm definitely open to W2 hourly, corp to corp, or 1099.
-- My bill rate is a _firm_ $150 an hour (no PTO/medical benefits needed).
+- My bill rate is $150 an hour (I don't need benefits/PTO).
-- I will not relocate, but am open for up to 25% travel.
-I'm located in Dallas, Texas.
+- I'm open to 50% travel (located in Dallas, Texas).
 - You can go [here](http://careers.stackoverflow.com/amirrajan) for my resume.
 Just print to PDF (much more portable than Word documents).
-- You are currently on my web-site.
+- You are currently on my website.
 Feel free to visit the [About](/about) page for more information about who I am, and what expertise I can offer your company.

 Hope this list helps you out!
 I look forward to hearing about opportunities that _fit the criteria above_.